ewhinihan/trail_data/README.md

 # WashingtonStateTrailData
-An open data repository for recreational trails in Washington state.
+An open data repository for trails in Washington state.

 Creator Information: